July 14, 2020 1:22 PM

 Traffic Dockets Update

-Please note the following changes to the Shawnee County District Court traffic dockets through the month of March.
+Please note the following changes to the Shawnee County District Court Traffic Dockets:

-1. Tuesday morning Traffic Dockets at 8:00 a.m. and 10:00 a.m. are cancelled through March 31, 2021.
+1. Effective April 5, 2021, Tuesday morning Traffic Dockets will resume.
 Afternoon traffic hearings and trials will be held as scheduled.

-2. Please contact the District Attorney’s Office at (785) 251-4525 or by email to email@example.com – subject line “Traffic”.
-They are working diligently to resolve cases without requiring court appearances.
+2. Please contact the District Attorney’s Office at (785) 251-4525 or by email at email@example.com – subject line “Traffic.”
+The District Attorney’s Office is working diligently to resolve cases without requiring court appearances.

-5. Please consult the Shawnee County District Court website at www.shawneecourt.org (http://www.shawneecourt.org) for further information.
+5. Please consult the Shawnee County District Court website at shawneecourt.org

 Weekend Jail Time Suspended

 Effective immediately all defendants required to report to serve their jail sentence on weekends will be suspended.
 The dates to report will be suspended through at least April 5, 2021 and will have to be rescheduled.

 The reason for these summary actions relates to the Shawnee County DOC experiencing an increase in COVID cases, and the corresponding need for testing and quarantine.